-Glacier National Park is stunning, with terrain that varies from rolling foothills to celestial summits and cascading 400-foot waterfalls towering over wildflower-filled meadows.
+Glacier National Park is stunning, with terrain that varies from rolling foothills to celestial summits and cascading 400-ft waterfalls towering over wildflower-filled meadows.
 The iconic 50-mile-long Going-to-the-Sun Road winds through the heart of the park and crests the Continental Divide.
-Stay in a historic timbered lodge or backcountry chalet and explore 700+ miles of trails among an array of unmatched outdoor recreation.
+Stay in historic timbered lodge or backcountry chalet and explore 700+ miles of trails among an array of unmatched outdoor recreation.

 Beyond the park, Glacier Country extends an unparalleled vacation experience.
 Cast a line on one of the region’s blue-ribbon trout streams.
 Hike or bike an endless trail system.
 Boat, paddleboard or swim in sparkling lakes and rivers.
 Carve turns at one of seven downhill ski resorts—including world-class Whitefish Mountain Resort—or explore Montana’s winter wonderland by snowshoe.